-"Outside of Brisbane, the Gold Coast is the biggest region we service so naturally we are getting a higher number of women from the Coast," she said.
+"Outside of Brisbane the Gold Coast is the biggest region we service so naturally we are getting a higher number of women from the Coast," she said.

-"What we're looking at now is an
+"What we're looking at now is an increase in demand right across the board and now we're all trampling to respond to it."

-increase in demand right across the board and now we're all trampling to respond to it."
+She said the avalanche of demand had taken the sector by surprise.

-Ms Mangan said the spike in demand had taken the sector by surprise.
+"I know all services across the state

-"All services across the state are finding an increase in demand and I don't think we were prepared," she said.
+are finding an increase in demand and I don't think we were prepared for it."

-Ms Mangan said the State Government had increased funding and resources for the sector but couldn't have predicted the increase in demand.
+She said the State Government had increased funding and resources for the sector but couldn't have seen the increase in demand coming.

-"Since September the Government has implemented two refuges women which are great," she said.
+"Since September the Government has implemented two refuges for women which are great reforms."